Banking Services and Credit Cards

 - Large print, braille, and audio account statements

-- Large print, braille, and audiocassette versions of booklets on banking services and products, as well as ATM instructions
+- Large print, braille, and audio versions of booklets on banking services, products, and ATM instructions

 - Online and telephone banking services

 - Wheelchair access at branch offices

 Raised-Line Checks, Large Print Checks, and Check Templates

 - Guideline raised-line checks are larger than standard checks, have raised lines and larger, bolder print, and include a larger check register.
 If you are interested in raised-line checks, your bank will charge you the price in effect for standard checks at the time of your order.
 There should be no additional charge for the raised line feature.

 - Large print checks can be requested through the manager or customer service representative of your bank.
 They are available through Deluxe Corporation.
 You must obtain your "routing transit number" from your bank or credit union before placing your order.

 - Check templates are designed with openings that accommodate any standard check, and are available in black plastic or aluminum.
 You can find check template guides, along with a variety of rigid and flexible signature guides in Sources of Products for Independent Living in the VisionAware Directory of Services.